zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 This same project we created were fundraising for, was also a research project in the HCI community.
 A research project is very different from a 'real life' project.
-HCI is a truly wonderful community and honestly the most toughtful and welcoming group I have ever been a part of.
+HCI is a truly wonderful community and honestly the most thoughtful and welcoming group I have ever been a part of.
 That said, I can't help but think the focus on creating publishable results hinders your ability to create immediately useful results.
-While trying to gleen something generalizeable and scientifically valid, you often miss or ignore feedback that would help you create a useful product.
+While trying to glean something generalize-able and scientifically valid, you often miss or ignore feedback that would help you create a useful product.
 While we asked many great research questions, the bigger question we failed to ask 'is this something